untangle/ngfw_pkgs/untangle-development-kernel/files/usr/share/doc/untangle-development-kernel/README.txt

 directory they were installed in.
 Make extra sure the version you pass to -v is indeed the one matching the kernel you built:

-  untangle-qemu-mkinitrd -f ~/images/dracut.initrd -p /tmp/modules-$version/lib/modules/$version -v $version
+  ut-qemu-mkinitrd -f ~/images/dracut.initrd -p /tmp/modules-$version/lib/modules/$version -v $version

 lsinitrd(1) can be used to inspect or unpack the created file if needed: